Richard Osman: TV production

-Presenting and Pointless
+TV presenting and Pointless

 From 2009 until 2022, Osman co-presented the BBC One teatime quiz show Pointless with host Alexander Armstrong.
 He created the show where he is jokingly known as Armstrong's "pointless friend".
 Having previously worked exclusively in behind-the-camera roles, Osman got the job as co-presenter/assistant when he pitched the idea for the show to a panel of BBC daytime heads, taking the role of the assistant in the demonstration.

 Osman guest hosted Have I Got News for You in October 2013.
 In 2014, he began presenting a new BBC Two quiz show called Two Tribes.
 A second series began airing in February 2015.
 From October 2014, he guest-presented episodes of The One Show.
 Beginning in 2016, he was a team captain on the BBC Two comedy panel show Insert Name Here, hosted by Sue Perkins.
 A second series was commissioned to begin airing in January 2017.

-In February and December 2016, he presented Dragons' Den: Pitches to Riches, two special episodes which looked back over the past thirteen series of Dragons' Den on BBC Two.
+In February and December 2016, he presented Dragons' Den: Pitches to Riches, two special episodes which looked back over the past 13 series of Dragons' Den on BBC Two.
 Since 2016, Osman has presented Child Genius on Channel 4.
 He appeared on the telethon Red Nose Day 2017 with The World Cup of Biscuits 2017.
 This involved polling with Twitter to find the best British biscuit.
 In April 2017 he appeared in the first episode of the third series of Murder in Successville.

 In 2017, he began hosting his show Richard Osman's House of Games.
-Each weekday, four panelists compete in general knowledge tests in a variety of entertaining games.
-Six series of the show have been made.
+Each weekday, four panellists compete in general knowledge tests in a variety of entertaining games.
+Nine series of the show have been made.
 In 2020, Osman created a spin-off show titled House of Games Night, which aired on BBC One on Friday nights.